Prudent229/music-royalties-ai/README.md

-# Music-royalties-ai
+# Music Royalties & AI Impact – Simulation Project

-A simulation project for music royalties, including generative AI impact
+A forward-looking data project exploring how music royalties might evolve with the rise of generative AI.
+Built to position myself as a Financial Planning / Royalties Analyst in the music industry.

 This is a personal project to explore the future of **music royalties management** with a focus on the rise of **generative AI** in the music industry.